kirill-grouchnikov/aurora/docs/component/Command.md

 ### Base attributes

-Let's take a look at the following screenshot that shows how four commands might be rendered on the screen (or projected, in Radiance terminology):
+Let's take a look at the following screenshot that shows how four commands might be rendered on the screen (or projected, in Aurora terminology):

 <img src="https://raw.githubusercontent.com/kirill-grouchnikov/aurora/icicle/docs/images/component/walkthrough/command-basics.png" width="650" border=0/>